-Digital transformation seems to have touched everything, including patient registration, smart diagnosis, self-care tools and a lot more.
-For many of us, the entire healthcare sector seems to be something which is magical; value-based care and filled with positive outcomes.
+Digital transformation seems to have touched everything, including patient registration, smart diagnosis, self-care tools, and a lot more.
+For many of us, the entire healthcare sector seems to be something that is magical; value-based care and filled with positive outcomes.
 Further below I would like to mention a few trends that will continue to have a significant impact on the healthcare industry: take a look!

 - IoT & Clod computing

-Telemedicine or ‘telehealth are one of the terms which refer to video consultations between medical experts or interactions between doctors and their patients.
+Telemedicine or ‘telehealth is one of the terms which refer to video consultations between medical experts or interactions between doctors and their patients.
 As a result, professionals now can view scans, assess diagnostic reports, monitor symptoms and physical progression of a medical condition on a remote basis.
-Which also means a patient can easily consult professional without even meeting him or her in person.
-Development in telemedicine has resulted in saving the travelling time for the doctors and their patients, less crowded clinics and waiting rooms, also more streamlined medical front desk operations.
+This also means a patient can easily consult a professional without even meeting him or her in person.
+Development in telemedicine has resulted in saving the traveling time for the doctors and their patients, less crowded clinics and waiting rooms, also more streamlined medical front desk operations.

 - Artificial Intelligence

 Artificial intelligence (A.I.) as tech has struggled to gain footholds in other niches and it seems like it is finding its place in the world of cloud computing the rosy future is about to hit!
 The Healthcare industry is witnessing how this tech helps speed up and improve diagnostic procedures, create innovative solutions which aid well in early treatment approaches.
 The AI-based diagnostic device has the capability to identify conditions such as diabetic retinopathy.
 This is done by scanning the retina which is already a reality and professionals requires to make sure that it has been found to be highly accurate.
 Several radiotherapists and oncologists are seen using Artificial Intelligence to speed up processes, increase accuracy and reduce costs.